 |Expected APR Range|

-Why We Chose OnDeck Capital as Best for Short-Term Business Loans:
+Why We Chose OnDeck Capital as the Best Short Term Business Loan

-We believe that most small businesses have the best chance of being approved for a short term business loan by OnDeck.
-Business owners only need a credit score of 500+, $100K in annual revenue, and at least 12 months of operating history to be considered for a loan.
-Many other providers of short-term loans require credit scores upwards of 600 and up to two years of business history.
+We believe OnDeck gives small businesses the best chance of getting approved for a short-term business loan.
+Business owners only need a credit score of 500+, $100K in annual revenue, and at least 1 year of operating history to be considered.
+Many other providers of short-term loans require credit scores upwards of 600+ and up to two years of business history.

 The third reason we chose OnDeck is loan size and terms.
 They tend to approve much larger amounts than their competitors, including Kabbage.
 OnDeck provides loans up to $500K and may approve a loan for as much as 15% of a business’s annual revenues.
-They also offer loans for 3-36 month terms.
-You can choose the loan length based on what you plan to use the loan proceeds for and how much you can afford to repay monthly.
+You can choose repayment terms between 3 – 36 months based on what you plan to use the loan proceeds for and how much you can afford to repay monthly.

 The interest rates charged by OnDeck can be higher than traditional bank loans, but well qualified borrowers can actually see rates as low as 9.99%.
 And even with average APRs of ~40%, OnDeck gets great customer reviews.
 That might have something to do with the fact that returning customers can qualify for lower interest rates and lower origination fees.

-Very small businesses will have trouble meeting OnDeck’s minimum annual revenue requirement of $100,000 per year.
-Kabbage can help these businesses because they can approve businesses with as little as $50,000 in annual revenue.
+Very small businesses will have trouble meeting OnDeck’s minimum annual revenue requirement of $100K per year, but Kabbage only requires $50K.

 In addition, Kabbage loans have added flexibility because they work like a line of credit.
 You get a maximum amount of money that you can draw from as needed, and you only pay interest on money that you use.
 As you pay off what you borrow, those funds become available to you again (like a credit card).
 OnDeck also offers lines of credit, but the qualification requirements are stricter than Kabbage.